piratfm/eti-tools/README.md

       rm -rf *

-* [libshout](http://www.icecast.org/download.php) - for NI-to-HTTP converter (included in this package library is modified to support aac and raw streaming).
+* [libshout](http://www.icecast.org/download.php) - for ni2out converter (included in this package library is modified to support aac and raw streaming).

   For Debian (incl.
 Ubuntu and derivates)